flonadb/flonadb/README.md

 **Note** No JDBC drivers have to be added to the classpath of the client application with this proxy, they are only added to the server.

-To use a remote proxy database, you need to do the following,
+To use a remote database proxy, you need to do the following,
 - [Install the Flona server](#server-installation).
 - [Configure the client application](#client-setup) by setting the value of the `db.provider` property to `remote` in the [Driver Configuration](#driver-configuration)

-Remote proxy database requires adding the Flona database extensions dependency below to your classpath,
+Remote proxy requires adding the Flona database extensions dependency below to your classpath,
 ```xml
 <dependency>
     <groupId>com.amiyul.flona</groupId>